splitwise/TokenAutoComplete/README.md

 Tokens will be replaced with the toString value of the objects they represent when they are deleted

+#### TokenCompleteTextView.TokenDeleteStyle.SelectThenDelete

+This mode will first select the token and when pressing the 'delete' key again it'll delete the selected token

 Restoring the view state
 ========================